7 Best Folding Exercise Bikes – 2022 Buying Guide

 1. Exerpeutic Folding Magnetic Upright Bike

 You get 8 levels of adjustable resistance, along with dual pulse sensors which provide an accurate heart rate reading.
-This is a rare thing on a cheap folding exercycle.
+It is a rare thing on a cheap folding exercycle.

 2. Sunny Indoor Exercise Cycle

 Max weight 200 pounds

 The Sunny Indoor Exercise Cycle is a very simple designed, functional, lightweight foldaway exercise bike.
 It has an oversized seat with comfortable padding.
 You simply twist the knob to adjust the level of resistance.Read more

-The LCD screen is large and clear, providing you with readouts of your time, speed, distance and calories burned.
-The maximum user weight of 220 pounds is little light, compared to the likes of the Exerpeutic folding bike.
+The LCD screen is large and bright, providing you with readouts of your time, speed, distance, and calories burned.
+The maximum user weight of 220 pounds is little light, compared to the likes of the Exerpeutic folding exercise bike.

-The Sunny Indoor Exercise Cycle is extremely lightweight, with an overall weight of just 61 pounds, which includes a durable 22 pound flywheel.
+The Sunny Indoor Exercise Cycle is exceptionally lightweight, with an overall weight of just 61 pounds, which includes a durable 22-pound flywheel.
 It folds to a very compact size, which can be stored in a closet or under a bed.
-The frame construction is solid and this collapsible stationary bike is secure when set up.
+The frame construction is solid, and this folding exercise bike is secure when set up.